 Conserving energy with categories

 As with all biases, the main reason we rely on representativeness is because we have limited mental resources.
 Since we make thousands of daily decisions, our brains are wired to conserve as much energy as possible.
 This means we often rely on shortcuts to quickly judge the world around us.
 However, there is another reason behind why the representativeness heuristic happens, rooted in how we perceive people and objects.

 We draw on prototypes to make decisions

-According to one theory of categorization, known as prototype theory, people use unconscious mental statistics to figure out what the “average” member of a category looks like.
+According to one hypothesis of categorization known as prototype theory, we use unconscious mental statistics to figure out what the “average” member of a category looks like.
 When we are trying to make decisions about unfamiliar things or people, we refer to this average—the prototype—as a representative example of the entire category.
 There is some interesting evidence to support the idea that humans are somehow able to compute “average” category members like this.
-For instance, people tend to find faces more attractive the closer they are to the “average” face, as generated by a computer.5
+For instance, people tend to find faces more attractive the closer they are to the “average” face as generated by a computer.5

-Prototypes guide our guesses about probability, like in the example above about Steve and his profession.
-Our prototype for librarians is probably somebody who resembles Steve quite closely—shy, neat, and nerdy—while our prototype for farmers is probably somebody more muscular, more down-to-earth, and probably less timid.
+Prototypes guide our estimates about probability, just like in the example where we guessed Steve’s profession.
+Our prototype for librarians is probably somebody who resembles Steve quite closely—shy, neat, and nerdy—while our prototype for farmers is probably somebody more muscular, more down-to-earth, and less timid.
 Intuitively, we feel like Steve must be a librarian because we are bound to think in terms of categories and averages.

 We overestimate the importance of similarity